What is happening in Syria?

 Families in Syria under another deadly threat

 The need for humanitarian support is greater than ever for vulnerable families already living in inhumane conditions.
-We have been harder than ever with our partners ReliefAid to provide families with the aid they so urgently need.
+We have been working harder than ever with our partners ReliefAid to provide families with the aid they so urgently need.
 Aid distributions for our project with ReliefAid are now complete, but we’re working on a new project to support even more families who are vulnerable.

 Our tents and shelter kits can help people to keep a distance from each other.
 Blankets and sleeping mats can keep people warm and dry.